JennyCloud/Azure-Zero-to-Hero/README.md

 - **Azure-Lab-Portfolio-AZ104**: Labs I completed for hands-on practice with Azure services.
 - **Concepts-Comparison**: Notes and comparisons between Azure services to understand differences and use cases.
-- **Cloud-QA-Hub**: Questions I researched and their answers, to help me review and retain knowledge.
+- **Cloud-QA-Hub**: Questions I researched, to help me review and retain knowledge.

 ## 🎯 Purpose